History of concubinage in the Muslim world: Zanzibar

+Arabia

+In late-1800s and early-1900s Arabia, "In theory, under Islamic law, children of female concubines had a legally recognized status as free descendants of their fathers.
+In practice, however, this was often not the case.
+Masters regularly exchanged female concubines, often for periods as brief as seven to ten days.
+In a number of cases, when the woman was discovered to be pregnant, she was given in marriage to a male slave and her child treated as the child of slaves.
+In other cases, the pregnant concubine was sold far away, where the child would not interfere with the father’s personal life."

 Practice in Asia

 Delhi Sultanate

 The Muslim Sultanates in India before the Mughal Empire captured large numbers of non-Muslims from the Deccan.
 The children of Muslim masters and non-Muslim concubines would be raised as Muslims.
 When Muslims would surround Rajput citadels, the Rajput women would commit jauhar (collective suicide) to save themselves from being dishonoured by their enemies.
 In 1296 approximately 16,000 women committed jauhar to save themselves from Alauddin Khalji's army.
 Rajput women would commit it when they saw that defeat and enslavement was imminent for their people.
-In 1533 in Chittorgarh nearly 13,000 women and children killed themselves instead of being taken captive by Bahadur Shah's army.
-For them sexual intercourse was the worst form of humiliation.
+In 1533, in Chittorgarh nearly 13,000 women and children killed themselves instead of being taken captive by Bahadur Shah's army.
+For them rape was the worst form of humiliation.
 Rajputs practised jauhar mainly when their opponents were Muslims.

 Timurids

-Historical records show that numerous royal Timurid concubines were not slaves, but free women from prestigious Muslim families.
+Historical records show that numerous royal concubines of the Timurid harem were not slaves, but free women from prestigious Muslim families.
 The reason for that is men were only allowed a maximum of four wives, so instead they would secure additional marital alliances through concubinage instead.
-Likewise 15th century texts from the region advise princes to seek marital alliances through unions with noble women as opposed to with a female slave.
+Likewise 15th-century texts from the region advise princes to seek marital alliances through unions with noble women as opposed to with a female slave.
 Taking free women as concubines was condemned by some contemporaries.